Ponds play an essential role in the environment by helping to clean the air and purify water sources.

 Nitrites are a product of the nitrogen cycle, which is responsible for maintaining balance in aquatic ecosystems.

 The ideal range for nitrite levels in a pond is 0 – 0.3 ppm.
+Pond water testing for nitrates is important because low levels can hinder plant growth while high levels can trigger harmful algae blooms.

 Low Nitrate Levels